The Student Employment Handbook is available to all student workers on campus by clicking here.

 - If the employee continues to be dissatisfied, he/she may submit a written appeal to the Director of Human Resources, within five (5) working days of the date of the decision in item 2 above.
 The Director of Human Resources will render a written decision within ten (10) working days after receiving the grievance.
 The Director of Human Resources' decision will be final.

 THE HIRING PROCESS

 Securing a job on-campus often depends on the flexibility of the student.
 Although no student is guaranteed a job, historically there have been an adequate number of job openings to meet our students' needs.

 Students are NOT assigned or placed into specific job assignments.
 Each department is responsible for hiring their own students.
 While the Payroll/Student Employment and Financial Aid Offices may assist departments and students as much as possible, the final responsibility for filling a position rests with the department and the student.

 FINDING A JOB

 Student employees will seek employment on campus in the same way that they would seek employment in their community.
-They will be self-advocates in finding a campus job either by word of mouth, by simply approaching any office on campus or by using the Student Employment website to explore job listings.
+They will be self-advocates in finding a campus job either by word of mouth, by simply approaching any office on campus, or by using the People Admin website to explore job listings.